bastienmichaux/generator-jhipster-db-helper/whatAndWhy.md

 However it's harder to work with existing ones, as it isn't what JHipster was designed for.

 JHipster forces the SpringNamingStrategy everywhere.
-It is nice to get a clean and tidy database but what if it already exists which doesn't respect it (at all) ?
+It is nice to get a clean and tidy database but what if it already exists and doesn't respect it (at all) ?

 Well, it won't work, as simple as that.

 So, how do you make JHipster work in this scenario?
 You need to do several changes.
-This module automates most of them.
+This module automates them.

 ### Validation

-Some values that could be legal for a database aren't for JHipster as it would use its in a wider range.
+Some values that could be legal for a database aren't for JHipster as it would use them in a wider range.
 Our module accepts such values as it only interacts with the database files.

 ### Change the Spring naming strategies